Ariana Grande responds after arena bombing: 'I am so so sorry'

 Pop singer Ariana Grande said she felt "broken" after a suicide attack late Monday killed at least 22 people — including some children — and wounded another 59 after her packed concert in Britain's Manchester Arena.

-"From the bottom of my heart, i am so so sorry. i don't have words," tweeted Grande, who was unharmed by the blast.
+"From the bottom of my heart, i am so so sorry. i don't have words," tweeted Grande, who was unharmed by the blast, to her more than 45 million followers.

 Her manager, Scooter Braun, also posted condolences to the victims on social media and said "tonight, our hearts are broken."